-For several decades, people have been striving to live a healthy life that includes a balanced diet and lots of exercise.
+For several decades, people have been striving to live a healthy life that includes a balanced diet and lots of exercises.
 Fitness and health gained a lot of popularity over the years, and people started considering vegetarianism as a lifestyle.

 While many people were slowly transitioning to the vegetarian lifestyle, the vegan way of life was introduced as being more healthier and beneficial to the environment.